 A virus that causes hepatitis can spread from one person to another.
 Some hepatitis viruses spread when an uninfected person comes in contact with infected body fluids.
 Body fluids include blood, semen, or vaginal fluid.
 Other viruses are spread by contaminated food and water or by coming in direct contact with the stool (feces) of a person who is infected with the virus.
 In the early stage of infection, the type of hepatitis virus causing the infection may be hard to identify.
 But several weeks to several months after infection occurs, blood tests can show which of the viruses is causing hepatitis.

 Most people with viral hepatitis recover on their own.
-And doctors often will recommend bed rest, plenty of fluids, and medicine to relieve fever and headache.
-Antiviral medicine can treat some cases of hepatitis.
+Antiviral medicine can treat many cases of hepatitis.
 Some forms of hepatitis can become chronic and increase a person's chance of liver failure or liver cancer.